Skip to Content

 I may earn money or products from the companies mentioned in this post.
 Please click my Disclosure Policy to learn more

 Choosing the right paint color for your home can be downright intimidating.
-No one wants to put the time and energy into painting a room only to realize the paint color you choose is completely wrong.
+No one wants to put the time and energy into painting a room only to realize the paint color they chose is completely wrong.
 That can be truly devastating!
-Not only is it a huge waste of money and time but also, it leaves you feeling defeated.
+Not only is it a huge waste of money and time, but it also leaves you feeling defeated.

 So now you ask yourself,